The Serpent Is Rising: Songs and reception

-The acoustic bluesy track "As Bad as This" by Curulewski has a hidden track called "Plexiglas Toilet" which is a calypso humor about a boy who is sitting on a Plexiglas toilet and having problems.
-The track features only Curulewski and the Panozzo brothers.
+The acoustic bluesy track "As Bad as This" by Curulewski has a hidden track called "Don't Sit Down on the Plexiglas Toilet" which is a calypso humor about a boy who is sitting on a Plexiglas toilet and having problems.
+The track only features Curulewski and the Panozzo brothers.
 The song was played on the Dr. Demento radio show and "Weird Al" Yankovic supposedly loved it.

-The album also includes James Young rockers "Witch Wolf" and "Young Man", the upbeat "Winner Take All" (written by DeYoung and sung by Young) and the boogie-woogie track "22 Years" (written by Curulewski but sung as a duet by DeYoung and Young); the outro for that track features the producer and president of Wooden Nickel records Bill Traut on saxophone.
+The album also includes James Young rockers "Witch Wolf" and "Young Man", the upbeat "Winner Take All" (written by DeYoung and sung by Young) and the boogie-woogie track "22 Years" (written by Curulewski but sung as a duet by DeYoung and Young).
+The outro for the latter track features the producer and president of Wooden Nickel records Bill Traut on saxophone.

 The prog rocker "Jonas Psalter" was written by DeYoung and sung by Young.
 Lyrically, it was about pirates.
 Musically, it has elements of the contemporary sound of Yes, and also featured a Moog synthesizer.